JiHong88/suneditor/README.md

 videoMultipleFile: If true, multiple videos can be selected.    default: false {Boolean}

 // Audio----------------------------------------------------------------------------------------------------------
 audioWidth      : The default width size of the audio frame.        default: '300px' {String}
 audioHeight     : The default height size of the audio frame.       default: '54px' {String}
 audioFileInput  : Choose whether to create a file input tag in the audio upload window.  default: false {Boolean}
 audioUrlInput   : Choose whether to create a audio url input tag in the audio upload window.
                   If the value of audioFileInput is false, it will be unconditionally.   default: true {Boolean}
+audioTagAttrs   : Define "Attributes" of the audio tag.             default: null {Object}
+                  ex) { controlslist: "nodownload", autoplay: true }
 audioUploadHeader : Http Header when uploading audios.              default: null {Object}
 audioUploadUrl  : The audio upload to server mapping address.       default: null {String}
                   ex) "/editor/uploadAudio"